Nissi-Olugbode/Order-data-analysis/README.md

 # Inventory-Analysis
-This project was done from the perspective of a Business Intelligence Analyst,tasked with analyzing historical order data for Kultra Mega Stores (KMS) — a leading office supplies and furniture provider headquartered in Lagos, Nigeria.
-The focus was on supporting the Abuja division by uncovering key performance metrics and identifying opportunities for strategic business improvement.
+This project was done from the perspective of a Business Intelligence Analyst,tasked with analyzing historical order data for Kultra Mega Stores (KMS) — a technology, office supplies and furniture provider.
+To uncover key performance metrics and identify opportunities for strategic business improvement.

 ## Kultra Mega Stores (KMS) Inventory Analysis